Lymphoma - Hodgkin's; Hodgkin's lymphoma; Hodgkins disease; HD

 - Weight loss

-Serious Side Effects: Serious side effects can also occur and may vary depending on the specific drugs used.
+Serious side effects can also occur and may vary depending on the specific drugs used.
 They include:

 - Neutropenia is a severe drop in the number of white blood cells produced in the bone marrow.
 Neutropenia increases the chance for infection and is a potentially life-threatening condition.
 Drugs called granulocyte colony stimulating factor (G-CSF) are used to help boost white blood cell count.
-These drugs, which include filgrastim (Neupogen) and pegfilgrastim (Neulasta) can help lessen the risk for neutropenia occurrence and, if neutropenia does occur, to reduce its length and severity.
+These drugs, which include filgrastim (Neupogen) and pegfilgrastim (Neulasta) can help lessen the risk for neutropenia occurrence and, if neutropenia does occur, to reduce its duration and severity.

 - Peripheral sensory neuropathy is damage to the peripheral nerves that carry signals to and from the spinal cord to the rest of the body.
 Symptoms can include tingling, burning, and loss of sensation in the legs and arms.
 Peripheral neuropathy can also cause problems to muscles, the digestive system, and body organs including the heart.